 A continuing concert series, organized by retired ski patroller and Powder skier from Bear Valley, Phil Davis.
-We have presented concerts for over 20 years, and in the past few years, on a much more regular basis, thanks to my friends at the Big Sur and Shasta Fiddle Camps.
+We have presented concerts for over 25 years, and in the past few years, on a much more regular basis, thanks to my friends at the Big Sur and Shasta Fiddle Camps.
 Our Log Cabin Venue is snowbound during winter months, and is enjoyed by visiting ski groups and families mostly on weekends.
 So while most of our shows will take place on weeknights, we are also working with other possible venues in Bear Valley, to present artists on Weekends when possible.
+We have established a great location on the San Francisco Bay the past few years, known as Casa Verde, on a ridgetop in Point Richmond.
+Shows in Bear Valley are fewer and farther between but we will present Jessica Malone Trio Sunday Afternoon Aug 4, at the Trent Meadow venue, as well as Blue Summit also on a Sunday afternoon September 1st Labor Day BBQ style.

 Promoter Phil Davis is a retired ski patroller in Bear Valley, California with the nickname “Powderbear” due to the snowy conditions in which he works.
 Back in 1980, Phil and two friends bought a remote log cabin in the Bear Valley ski area with the intention of turning it into a cross country ski lodge.
 It wasn’t located near the roads; as Phil says, “I had the snow cat to get guests in, and pack a trail to the cabin.”